quixio/quix-samples/python/sources/simple_csv/README.md

 # Demo CSV Data

-[This sample code](https://github.com/quixio/quix-samples/tree/main/python/sources/simple_csv) streams data from a three column CSV file into a topic.
+[This sample code](https://github.com/quixio/quix-samples/tree/main/python/sources/simple_csv) streams data from a simple three column CSV file into a Kafka topic.

-The sample is a demonstration of how you can publish your own CSV data into Quix.
+The sample is a demonstration of how you can publish your own CSV data into a Kafka topic.
-See `Timeseries data`, below, for more info.

 ## How to run